Welcome & Overview

 - Download the Amazon Settlement Report

 In Seller Central: Reports → Payments → Settlement Reports.
-Download for the settlement period matching your bank deposit.
+Download for the period matching your deposit.

 - Note the key figures